rathaumons/PoseTREID_DATASET/README.md

 The ground truth is provided in 2 different formats such as `.txt` and `.csv` for every video with two choices of ID such as number or real name.

 ### Results
-By comparing to a state-of-the-art recent method [STAF](https://cmu-perceptual-computing-lab.github.io/spatio-temporal-affinity-fields/) on our dataset, the results of the proposed PoseTREID model were superior in almost every scenarios.
+By comparing to a state-of-the-art recent method [STAF](https://cmu-perceptual-computing-lab.github.io/spatio-temporal-affinity-fields/) on our dataset, the results of the proposed PoseTReID model were superior in almost every scenarios.

 For **real-time video comparison**: [CLICK HERE!](https://drive.google.com/open?id=1WLGrRAdQPV-tA9B2OZPEwwMvFDVAymqX)